henrik/octopress/source/_posts/2013-08-30-constant-of-constants.markdown

 We simply take that value and stick it in an array assigned to another constant.

-In Ruby, [everything is an expression](http://phrogz.net/programmingruby/tut_expressions.html) and every expression returns a value, including things like assignments, conditionals and class definitions.
+In Ruby, [almost everything is an expression](http://phrogz.net/programmingruby/tut_expressions.html) and every expression returns a value, including things like assignments, conditionals and class definitions.

 That same principle is why this works without explicit returns: